ernsterfickfacker/ScrumBoard/README.md

 ﻿# ScrumBoard
-The implementation of a scrum board using drag-and-drop on react is presented
+The implementation of a scrum board using drag-and-drop on react

 https://github.com/gitname/react-gh-pages/blob/master/README.md